gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Apprehend!
 Apprehend!"
-Patient ordered the bulky service bots as it retreated, waving its arm to protect itself.
+Patient ordered the bulky service bots as it retreated, waving its mismatched arms to protect itself.

-One of the service bots hesitated just long enough for the other to charge through the door.
+One of the service bots hesitated just long enough to let the other charge through the door.
 For a moment Maddy was sure they would be caught, but the bot halted a few meters away.
 A hatch opened in its side.